mongodb/mongo-python-driver/doc/faq.rst

 using just MongoDB, but most of what Django provides can still be used.

-We have written a demo `Django + MongoDB project
-<http://github.com/mdirolf/DjanMon/tree/master>`_.
-The README for that
-project describes some of what you need to do to use MongoDB from Django.
-The main point is that your persistence code will go directly into your views, rather than being defined in separate models.
-The README also gives instructions for how to change settings.py to disable the features that won't work with MongoDB.

 One project which should make working with MongoDB and Django easier is `mango <http://github.com/vpulim/mango>`_.
 Mango is a set of MongoDB backends for Django sessions and authentication (bypassing